 Skipper is my real name but it is not the name with which I was born.
-Currently, I live with my wife, daughter, and a rescue Jindo in upper Manhattan.
+Currently, I live with my wife, daughter, and a rescue Jindo in the San Francisco Bay Area.

 Born at the foot of the Rocky Mountains, I spent most of my childhood hopping around from place to place — starting in Seoul, Korea.
-As the product of growing up in a household with two cultures, I've forged a unique perspective from which I see the world.
-One of the wonderful consequences, for example, is seeing the utter beauty in diversity of all stripes.
+As the product of growing up in a household with two cultures, I've forged a unique perspective from which I see the world through the human-centered lens wherein I strive to facilitate and craft enduring, remarkable, and delightful experiences — physical and digital.

-I’m especially interested in how design and design thinking can provide resources for new ways of empowerment in the world at large.
+Especially now, I’m interested in how the principles of design can provide resources for empowerment and independence in the world-at-large.

 Since 2016, I've advised Shep — an early stage travel startup in Austin, TX — on a range of product, user experience, and design matters.
-They're focused on helping companies, travel managers, and travel management companies keep employees safe and informed as they search for the best ways to travel for business.
+We're focused on helping companies, travel managers, and travel management companies keep employees safe and informed as they search for the best ways to travel for business.
 Currently, we're partnering with Flight Centre among others.

-I left Fjord in 2018.
-While there, along with my work as a senior visual designer, I developed and pitched the idea for Design Voices, featuring communal, diverse, and inclusive conversations with other designers, managers, and strategists amongst all levels and all disciplines of Fjordians across the globe.
-I was also one of the hosts of Fika, a podcast featuring conversations with key luminaries and thought leaders in technology and design.
+At Fjord NY, I worked as a senior visual designer.
+While there, I developed and pitched the idea for Design Voices, featuring diverse and inclusive conversations with other Fjordians around the globe — designers, managers, and strategists at a range of different levels.
+I was also one of the hosts of Fika, a podcast featuring conversations with thought leaders key luminaries in technology and design.
 All in all, I learned a ton in the time I was there.

 Before that, I was at Brabble, Mediabistro, and PBS FRONTLINE, all in New York City.
-And before that, I worked as a designer in a variety of ways for a bunch of different people and groups in Austin, Texas — the self-proclaimed live music capital of the world.
+And before that, I worked as a designer in a variety of ways for different groups and people in Austin, Texas — the self-proclaimed live music capital of the world.